InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/03-hosting/index.rst

 Application Event Handler
 -------------------------

-To write an event handler to implement ``InfinniPlatform.Sdk.Hosting.IApplicationEventHandler`` interface and :doc:`register </02-ioc/container-builder>` its implementation in :doc:`IoC-container module </02-ioc/container-module>`.
-However the most simple way is to inherit the event handler from the abstract class ``InfinniPlatform.Sdk.Hosting.ApplicationEventHandler`` and override the most applicable methods.

-Interface ``InfinniPlatform.Sdk.Hosting.IApplicationEventHandler`` describes methods of handling for each event type:

-* ``OnBeforeStart()`` - to handle events before app launch
-* ``OnAfterStart()`` - to handle events after app launch
-* ``OnBeforeStop()`` - to handle events before app stop
-* ``OnAfterStop()`` - to handle events after app stop
+To handle the application events there are two type of handlers represented by IAppStartedHandler_ and IAppStoppedHandler_ interfaces.
+The first is invoked when the application has started, the last is invoked when the application has stopped.
+All you need is to implement an appropriate handler and :doc:`register </02-ioc/container-builder>` it in :doc:`IoC container </02-ioc/container-module>`.

-Next example shows a handler which handles an event before app launch.
+Next example shows a handler which handles the application startup event.

 .. code-block:: csharp
-   :emphasize-lines: 1,3,12

-    public class MyApplicationEventHandler : InfinniPlatform.Sdk.Hosting.ApplicationEventHandler
+    public class MyAppStartedHandler : IAppStartedHandler
     {
-        public override void OnBeforeStart()
+        public void Handle()
         {
             // App initialization code
         }